conectado/taping-memory-blog/static/articles/1_how_to_create_a_blog_with_yew(wasm)_rocket_and_deploy_it_to_heroku(part_2).md

 pub const STATIC_URL: &str = "./static";
 ```

-Now let's add an endpoint in the server to list the articles
+Now let's add an endpoint in the server to list the articles:

 ```rs
 src/bin/server.rs